-Summer fun is for everyone!
-We rounded up activities that are tailor-made for children who have special needs, whether that’s a physical difference, developmental disability, a sensory sensitivity or something else.
-Check out these 19 all-abilities parks and indoor play areas around Dallas-Fort Worth (and some even worth making a road trip for) to get your kiddo’s energy out this season.
+Playgrounds are for everyone!
+We rounded up activities that are tailor-made for children who have special needs, whether that’s a physical difference, developmental disability or sensory sensitivity.
+Check out these 19 all-abilities parks and indoor play areas around Dallas-Fort Worth (and even one worth making a road trip for) to get your kiddo’s energy out this season.

-2. Make a family visit to Mary Heads Carter Park in Carrollton.
-There’s synthetic turf that’s smooth enough for wheelchairs, an accessible merry-go-round, slides and climbing features (including play rocks and a tower).
+3. Mary Heads Carter Park: There’s synthetic turf that’s smooth enough for wheelchairs, an accessible merry-go-round, slides and climbing features (including play rocks and a tower).
 Carrollton; 972/466-3080

-3. Child’s Play is accessible playground in a picturesque location alongside Bachman Lake.
+4. Child’s Play at Bachman Lake is accessible playground in a picturesque location near Bachman Therapeutic Recreation Center.
 The nautical-themed park has an extensive ramp system and features a glider, slides, a tower and play stations.
-You can also watch airplanes land and take off—this playground is right by Love Field.
+Plus, you can also watch airplanes land and take off—this playground is right by Love Field.
 Dallas

-7. With a sensory area, adaptive play equipment and rubberized surface, every child can have a good time at Hope Park at Frisco Commons.
+8. Hope Park at Frisco Commons: With a sensory area, adaptive play equipment and rubberized surface, every child can have a good time here.
 The play area includes Picnic Alley, the Big Kid Lot and the Tot Lot.
 After you play, cool down at Frisco Commons’ spray park.
 Frisco; 972/292-6500

-9. Your children will get accessible fun in an expansive play area at Casey’s Clubhouse in Grapevine.
+10. Casey’s Clubhouse: Your children will get accessible fun in this expansive play area in Grapevine.
 Part of Dove Park, this playground includes a treehouse-themed play structure, swings, slides, climbing areas, smooth surfaces, places to engage kids’ senses and promote cognitive development, picnic tables and more.
 Grapevine; 817/410-3450

-10. The parent of one child with special needs describes Irving’s Cottonwood Creek Park as clearly designed with “accessibility in mind.”
+11. Cottonwood Creek Park: The parent of one child with special needs describes Irving’s Cottonwood Creek Park as clearly designed with accessibility in mind.
 Enjoy the adaptive playground (with ramps, slides, sensory areas) as well as the park’s pond, trails and grassy areas.
 Irving; 972/721-2501

-11. McKinney’s Bonnie Wenk Park includes an all-abilities playground, with accessible swings, sensory walls, slides, a spinner and other ways to have fun.
+12. Bonnie Wenk Park: This McKinney park includes an all-abilities playground, with accessible swings, sensory walls, slides, a spinner and other ways to have fun.
 The park also has a fitness court, which is an outdoor gym-alternative for adults of all ability levels.
 Other features at Bonnie Wenk Park include more play areas (such as a zip line and sky bridge), a dog park, trails and a fishing pond.
 McKinney; 972/547-7480

-13. Plano’s Windhaven Meadows Park is home to Liberty Playground.
-The accessible playground, supported by Liberty Mutual Insurance, includes a sensory garden with a water table and stream with spray features; dedicated areas for older and younger kids to encourage age-appropriate learning development; dozens of pieces of equipment; plus seat walls, benches, tables and shade.
+14. Liberty Playground: Plano’s Windhaven Meadows Park is home to an accessible playground, supported by Liberty Mutual Insurance, includes a sensory garden with a water table and stream with spray features; dedicated areas for older and younger kids to encourage age-appropriate learning development; dozens of pieces of equipment; plus seat walls, benches, tables and shade.
 Plano; 972/941-7250

-15. From tunnels and sensory activities to a robot climbing structure and ramp-accessible castle-themed playground, Kids Kingdom park in Rowlett has something for just about everyone.
+16. Kids Kingdom: From tunnels and sensory activities to a robot climbing structure and ramp-accessible castle-themed playground, this park in Rowlett has something for just about everyone.
 There are also toddler-friendly spots, smooth surfaces and a fenced area to keep kids from wandering away.
 Rowlett; 972-412-6170

-16. Chuck E. Cheese restaurants across Dallas-Fort Worth offer Sensory Sensitive Sundays.
-On the first Sunday of the month, participating locations open early for sensitive-friendly play.
+17. Sensory Sensitive Sundays: Chuck E. Cheese restaurants across Dallas-Fort Worth offer these special play days on the first Sunday of the month.
+Participating locations open early for sensitive-friendly play.
 Check with a Chuck E. Cheese near you to confirm participation.
 Elements include dimmed lighting, shows and music turned down or turned off, quieter arcade games and a less-crowded environment.
 Multiple locations

-17. Explore, learn and play at We Rock the Spectrum in Dallas, a gym designed for all kids.
+18. We Rock the Spectrum: Explore, learn and play at this Dallas gym designed for all kids.
 There are open sessions where children can enjoy suspended equipment with swings, mats and pillows, a zip line, trampoline, play structure and sensory toys.
 Kiddos can get creative in the arts and crafts area.
 The gym also offers classes and private parties.
 Dallas; 214/468-4880

-18. Sign your child up for a coach-guided Sensory Circuit session at It’s a Sensory World.
+19. It’s a Sensory World: Sign your child up for a coach-guided Sensory Circuit session.
 The Farmers Branch destination for learning and play has two sensory gyms with swings, rock walls, slides, trampolines and other activities.
 It’s a Sensory World also offers an academy, social skills programs and camps.
 Farmers Branch; 972/239-8100

 Last but not least, an amusement park!